 A fund established at the suggestion of T.Z.
 Chu ‘52, and funded in part by generous donations from T.Z.
 Chu and David Schoonmaker ‘62 to enhance Woodstock School’s ability to provide current and competitive science training to its students.

 A fund to provide Woodstock employees with small grants to cover expenses related to medical needs beyond employee coverage.

 Woodstock School has a growing number of endowed, named scholarships which support particular categories of student within the school’s recruitment objectives.
-If you wish to consider such an investment, please click here to email the Director of Development to discuss your ideas.
+If you wish to consider such an investment, please email Katie Jo Walter, Director of Advancement and Alumni at email@example.com to discuss.

-Generous alumni and community members have made major contributions to the renewal of the campus throughout Woodstock’s 162 year history.
-Projects that have been funded include the HS science wing, Midlands, Hostel, Win Mumby Gymnasium, Alter Ridge renovations and various staff and employee houses If you want to discuss a larger individual, corporate or class gift, and where it might be used, please click here to email the Director of Development to discuss your ideas.
+Generous alumni and community members have made major contributions to the renewal of the campus throughout Woodstock’s 167 year history.
+Projects that have been funded include the HS Science Wing, Midlands, Hostel, Win Mumby Gymnasium, Alter Ridge renovations and various staff and employee houses.
+If you want to discuss a larger individual, corporate or class gift, and where it might be used, please click here to email Katie Jo Walter, Director of Advancement and Alumni at firstname.lastname@example.org to discuss your ideas.